MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-display-dialog-box.md

     |Maximum |90% of the browser width |90% of the browser height |
     |Minimum |240px                    |210px                     |

 * Certain environments, such as dashboards, block the use of dialog boxes.
-You can program your visual to detect whether the current environment allows opening a modal dialog, by checking `this.host.hostCapabilities.allowModalDialog`.
+You can program your visual to detect whether the current environment allows opening a dialog box, by checking the boolean `this.host.hostCapabilities.allowModalDialog`.

 * The following features don't support the Power BI visuals dialog box: